JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

 # [Injector Nodes](@id injector-nodes)

+In large network models, vertices often contain multiple internal components (e.g., generators, loads, storage devices).
+While these can be modeled as a single monolithic vertex model, splitting them into separate "injector nodes" connected via special loopback edges can offer performance and modularity advantages.
+This page explains the injector node pattern and demonstrates how to use `LoopbackConnection` edges.

+## Concept

-Lets consider the following subset of a Network:
+Let's consider the following subset of a Network:

 ```asciiart
    ⋮